LachlanMccly/CMPINF010-Project/README.md

   PlayGrounds - https://data.wprdc.org/dataset/playgrounds

 ## Overview
   We will be collecting data of pools, playgrounds, and parks in the Pittsburgh neighborhoods in order to find what neighborhood has the most **family fun outside**.
-Analysis will be based on the number of recreational places and quality.
+Analysis will be based on the number of recreational places.